farhoudshapouran/react-native-ui-datepicker/README.md

 # react-native-ui-datepicker

 A UI DatePicker component for React Native that allows you creating customizable date and time picker.
-The component create using [Day.js](https://day.js.org/) library.
-It contains a set of styles props that allows you change every items of calendar based on your own ui design.
+The component use [Day.js](https://day.js.org/) library and it contains a set of styles props that allows you change every items of calendar based on your own ui design.

 ## Installation